OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

 ## Deploy to users

 Similar to other event-based add-ins, add-ins that use the `OnMessageFromChanged` event must be deployed by an organization's administrator.
-For guidance on how to deploy your add-in via the Microsoft 365 admin center, see the "Deploy to users" section in [Configure your Outlook add-in for event-based activation](autolaunch.md#deploy-to-users).
+For guidance on how to deploy your add-in via the Microsoft 365 admin center, see the "Deploy to users" section of [Configure your Outlook add-in for event-based activation](autolaunch.md#deploy-to-users).

 ## Event behavior and limitations

 Because the `OnMessageFromChanged` event is supported through the event-based activation feature, the same behavior and limitations apply to add-ins that activate as a result of this event.
 For a detailed description, see [Event-based activation behavior and limitations](autolaunch.md#event-based-activation-behavior-and-limitations).

-In addition to these characteristics, the following aspects also apply when an add-ins activates on the `OnMessageFromChanged` event.
+In addition to these characteristics, the following aspects also apply when an add-in activates on the `OnMessageFromChanged` event.

 - The `OnMessageFromChanged` event is only supported in message compose mode.
 - The `OnMessageFromChanged` event only supports Exchange accounts.
 The Exchange account can be selected from the **From** field dropdown or manually entered in the field.
 Non-Exchange accounts aren't supported.
 If a user switches to a non-supported account in the **From** field, the Outlook client automatically clears out the signature set by the previously selected account.
 - Delegate and shared mailbox scenarios are supported.
 - When switching to an Exchange account in the **From** field, the add-ins for the previously selected account, if any, are terminated, and the add-ins associated with the newly selected account are loaded before the `OnMessageFromChanged` event is initiated.
 - Email account aliases are supported.
 When an alias for the current account is selected in the **From** field, the `OnMessageFromChanged` event occurs without reloading the account's add-ins.
-- When the **From** field dropdown is opened by mistake or the selected account is the one that already appears in the **From** field, the `OnMessageFromChanged` event occurs, but the account's add-ins aren't terminated or reloaded.
+- When the **From** field dropdown is opened by mistake or the same account that appears in the **From** field is reselected, the `OnMessageFromChanged` event occurs, but the account's add-ins aren't terminated or reloaded.

 ## See also